 - Functional richness to meet the objectives of hybrid working

-- Secure data and exchanges in a context of increased cyber-attack risks
+- Secure data and exchanges in world where cyber-attack risks are increasing

 It is also necessary to check if it has been designed for large organizations that have IT teams or dedicated communication teams to set up and bring the portal to life.

-Conversely, some out-of-the-box solutions have limited scalability: they do not allow to accompany the growth of an organization and the evolution of needs.
+Conversely, some out-of-the-box solutions have limited scalability: they don’t grow and adapt to the needs of companies.

-Fortunately, there is now an internal communications solution to meet all these challenges:
+Fortunately, there is now an internal communications solution to meet all these challenges that is:

 - Easy to set up and go live even for non-experts